 The first NSA whistleblower

 William Binney was once the man who designed the National Security Agency’s automated surveillance systems.
 But he left the NSA in 2001, when he discovered his employer had started spying on civilians.

-The inventor of the World Wide Web
+Inventor of the World Wide Web

-Tim Berners-Lee invented the World Wide Web - the part of the Internet that makes websites and web browsers work.
-Without the World Wide Web (WWW), you wouldn’t have a browser to read this web page on.
-Not that it would matter, because without the WWW this web page wouldn’t exist for you to browse to.
+Tim Berners-Lee invented the World Wide Web—the part of the internet that makes websites and web browsers work.
+Without the World Wide Web (WWW), you wouldn’t have a browser to read this webpage on.
+Not that it would matter, because without the WWW, this webpage wouldn’t exist for you to browse to.